U.S. Province History

 In 1964 the U.S. Province was divided into the Eastern and Western Provinces of the United States, which were reunified as the Congregation of the Holy Spirit Province of the United States in 2009.

-Today there are about 100 Spiritans in 20 parishes in the United States; in various educational works, such as Duquesne University in Pittsburgh and Holy Ghost Preparatory School in Bensalem, PA, and in different justice and peace ministries at the service of the poor.
-Twenty-five percent of all American-born Spiritans are working in many international missions of the Congregation including Tanzania, Vietnam, South Africa, Mexico, Philippines and the Dominican Republic.
-Another fifty Spiritans, mostly from Africa and Ireland, work and study in the U.S. Whether speaking out in pastoral leadership, educating our youth, advocating social justice, or shepherding parish communities, the Spiritans are involved in the important work of evangelization.
+Today there are nearly 100 Spiritans in more than 20 parishes in the United States; in various educational works, such as Duquesne University in Pittsburgh and Holy Ghost Preparatory School in Bensalem, PA, and in different justice and peace ministries at the service of the poor.
+Many American-born Spiritans are working in many international missions of the Congregation including Tanzania, Vietnam, South Africa, Mexico, Philippines and the Dominican Republic.
+More than fifty Spiritans, mostly from Africa and Ireland, work and study in the U.S. Whether speaking out in pastoral leadership, educating our youth, advocating social justice, or shepherding parish communities, the Spiritans are involved in the important work of evangelization.
 Serving and relating to people on the margins is a trademark of Spritans wherever you find us.